khromov/sveltekit-htmx/README.md

 ```bash
 npm run build
 ```

-You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.